Freitag27/trembling-tunnels/README.md

 ## How to play

-Download and unzip the repository from GitHub.
-Double-click main.py to start the game.
+Download the repository from GitHub and run it with an application that supports python (e.g. pycharm, terminal) Double-click main.py to start the game.
-//

 The following files mus be present in order for the game to work: achievements.py main.py